White House slams Facebook as conduit for COVID-19 misinformation | Health

 "Health misinformation is a serious threat to public health.
 It can cause confusion, sow mistrust, harm people's health, and undermine public health efforts.
 Limiting the spread of health misinformation is a moral and civic imperative," he said in the advisory, first reported by National Public Radio.
 False information feeds hesitancy to get vaccinated, leading to preventable deaths, Murthy said, noting misinformation can affect other health conditions and is a worldwide problem.

+A Facebook spokesperson said the company has partnered with government experts, health authorities and researchers to take "aggressive action against misinformation about COVID-19 and vaccines to protect public health".
+"So far we've removed more than 18 million pieces of COVID misinformation, removed accounts that repeatedly break these rules, and connected more than 2 billion people to reliable information about COVID-19 and COVID vaccines across our apps," the spokesperson added.

-Facebook did not immediately respond to a request for comment on the White House's comments.
-The platform has introduced rules against making certain false claims about COVID-19 and its vaccines.
+Facebook has introduced rules against making certain false claims about COVID-19 and its vaccines.
 Still, researchers and lawmakers have long complained about lax policing of content on its site.
-Murthy said at a White House press briefing that COVID-19 misinformation comes mostly from individuals who may not know they are spreading false claims, but also a few "bad actors."
+Murthy said at a White House press briefing that COVID-19 misinformation comes mostly from individuals who may not know they are spreading false claims, but also a few "bad actors".

 U.S. COVID-19 infections last week rose about 11% from the previous week, with the highest increases in areas with vaccination rates of less than 40%, according to the Centers for Disease Control and Prevention (CDC), and continued to tick up on Wednesday.
 Cases plummeted in the spring as the vaccine rolled out following a winter spike in infections, but shots have slowed and just about 51% of the country has been vaccinated, Reuters data show https://tmsnrt.rs/3icFXMT.